Ask ARLO™ Reverse Mortgage Eligibility Questions

 Hi Robert,

+Yes, you can.
+But you need to remember that HUD has restrictions on the amount of funds you can receive in the first 12 months if you are not using the money to pay off a seasoned debt on the property.
 In other words, if the home equity loan has been on the property for more than 12 months without a large recent withdrawal, you may pay off the entire loan with the proceeds of your reverse mortgage up to the entire available principal limit of the loan (your full loan amount after all costs).

-However, if the loan is less than 12 months’ old or you recently took a very large draw on the line, you would be limited to just 60% of your available funds under the terms of the reverse mortgage at closing or in the first 12 months.
-If this is adequate to pay off the entire line, that would still work but if not, you may be required to bring cash in from another source to close the loan.
+However, if the loan is less than 12 months old or you recently took a very large draw on the line, you would be limited to 60% of your available funds under the reverse mortgage at closing or in the first 12 months.
+If this is sufficient to pay off the entire line, that would still work, but if not, you may be required to bring in cash from another source to close the loan.
+At the end of 12 months, the entire line from the reverse mortgage would be available to you if you are limited to the 60% initial draw.

 Hello Michael,